adempiere/adempiere-all-services/README.md

   If there is a seed, but a database exists already, there will be no restore.
   This directory is useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
 - *docs*: directory containing images and documents used in this README file.

+## Next Functionality
+It can be executed concurrently for different customers databases using the same database server on the same host by just changing the project name and running anew.
+The only open issue is where Adempiere calls the database.

 ## Installation
 ### Requirements